Defending Family Honor

 While the identity of Jackson’s forbearers is unclear, information about his descendants is well documented.View Andrew Jackson's Family Tree

 When Jackson moved to Nashville he met the already married Rachel Donelson Robards.
 Believing her first husband had divorced her, Rachel, and subsequently Andrew, visited Natchez with friends after which the two of them returned married in 1791.

 Rachel and Andrew’s relationship was full of passion.
 Despite their tendency to spend time together quietly at home, relaxing in the garden and enjoying family, their marriage sparked mystery and would be a source of controversy throughout Jackson’s political career.

 Rachel was a unique woman who supported Jackson in all his endeavors until her tragic death in 1828.Meet Rachel

 Andrew and Rachel never had any biological children of their own yet there were always children living at The Hermitage.

-When Rachel’s brother and sister-in-law gave birth to twin boys, the Jacksons adopted one of them as their own.
+When Rachel’s brother and sister-in-law gave birth to twin boys, the Jacksons adopted one of them as their own in 1809.
 Named Andrew Jackson Jr., he would grow up at The Hermitage but also remain close to his biological brother and parents, now his cousin, aunt and uncle.
 He went on to marry and have five children of his own.